replayio/docs/src/app/basics/getting-started/record-your-playwright-tests/page.md

 ## Create a new Test Suite team

-Start by visiting our [new testsuite form](https://app.replay.io/team/new/tests).
+Start by visiting our [new test suite form](https://app.replay.io/team/new/tests).
 It will create an API key and guide you through each step.

 {% figure